-Many children with diabetes face discrimination in the school environment, it affects their self-esteem, productivity and management of their disease.
-Children who are not able to manage their condition safely and securely at school may be at greater risk of complications from diabetes.
+Many children with diabetes face discrimination in the school environment.
+This affects their self-esteem, productivity and management of their condition.
+Children who are not able to manage their condition safely and securely at school may be at greater risk of diabetes complications.

 Teachers (grades 1-9)